Duc Dau

 Biography

-Author of Touching God: Hopkins and Love (2012) and Gender, Sexuality, and the Song of Songs in Victorian Literature and Culture (forthcoming 2019), and co-editor of Queer Victorian Families: Curious Relations in Literature (2015), my articles have appeared in such journals as Australian Literary Studies, Victorian Literature and Culture, Victorian Poetry, Religion and Literature, Literature and Theology, and The Hopkins Quarterly.
+Author of Sex, Celibacy, and Deviance: The Victorians and the Song of Songs (2024) and Touching God: Hopkins and Love (2012), as well as co-editor of Queer Victorian Families: Curious Relations in Literature (2015), my articles have appeared in such journals as Critical Social Policy, Media International Australia, Disability Studies Quarterly, QED: A Journal in GLBTQ Worldmaking, Australian Literary Studies, Victorian Literature and Culture, Victorian Poetry, Religion and Literature, and Literature and Theology.

-I have a contract with The Ohio State University Press to publish my next book, Gender, Sexuality, and the Song of Songs in Victorian Literature and Culture.
-Appearing in their series 'Literature, Religion, and Postsecular Studies', the book explores how the Song of Songs was used to fashion, and to contest, the norms of romantic love, sexual relations, gender roles, and marriage in Victorian and early twentieth-century literature and culture.
-The project was funded by an ARC Discovery Early Career Researcher Award.
+My latest book, Sex, Celibacy, and Deviance: The Victorians and the Song of Songs (2024), is published with The Ohio State University Press.
+Appearing in their series 'Literature, Religion, and Postsecular Studies', the book explores how the Song of Songs was used to fashion, and to contest, the norms of romance, sexuality, gender roles, and marriage in Victorian and early twentieth-century literature and culture.
+CHOICE classifies the book as highly recommended.
+The project was funded by an Australian Research Council (ARC) Discovery Early Career Researcher Award, was awarded the Australasian Victorian Studies Association's Barbara Garlick Book Prize (Runner-up) and was a finalist in the American Academy of Religion Book Award: Textual Studies.

 Funding overview